-Writing a good literary analysis on a work of fiction can be a challenging and time-consuming task, but it is also very rewarding.
+Writing a successful literary analysis on a work of fiction can be a challenging and time-consuming task, but it is also very rewarding.
 The benefits gained are substantial for students, including the following: Literary analysis develops critical thinking, reading becomes a more exciting activity, students widen their intellectual horizons, and they also get to expand upon their unique view of the piece being analyzed.

 Being original is important in this type of assignment, but also difficult as you might read lots of critical materials written by others.
 This makes unintentional plagiarism a potential problem, and students must remain vigilant to avoid it.